dullroar/ten-steps-to-linux-survival/README.md

 cdrom  etc   lib         media       opt    root   srv   usr
 ```

-The root file system may be backed by a disk device, LUN, memory or even the network.
+The root file system may be backed by a disk device, memory or even the network.
 It will have one or more directories under it.
 Multiple physical drives and network locations can be "mounted" virtually anywhere, under any directory or subdirectory in the hierarchy.

 **Note:** Dynamically mounted devices like USB drives and DVDs are often mounted automatically under either a `/mnt` or `/media` directory.

 Looking at Files
 ----------------

-As we've already seen, the command to *list* the contents of a directory is [`ls`](http://linux.die.net/man/1/ls):
+As we've already seen, the command to *list* the contents of a directory is [`ls`](http://linux.die.net/man/1/ls) :

 ``` bash
 ~ $ ls
 Desktop  Documents  Downloads  Music  Pictures  Public  Templates  Videos
 ```

 Remember, "UNIX" environments think of files that start with a `.` as "hidden."
-If you want to see all these ["dotfiles"](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments), you can use `ls -a`:
+If you want to see all these ["dotfiles"](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments) , you can use `ls -a`, in this case on an average "home" directory:

 ``` bash
 ~ $ ls -a